fkadibs/sasquatch/README.md

 At the end of the provisioning, you will be prompted with a URL to manually authorize the server to join your Tailscale network.
 Once authorized, traffic will begin to reach your C2 listener.

-# Customization

-Sasquatch is designed to be easy to customize and expand.
-For instance, you may want to only forward HTTP traffic to your C2 listener if there is a pre-defined header.
-This is easy to implement with a `rewrite` declaration and a small change to your Cobalt Strike malleable C2 profile.

-You can take things a step further and include mTLS authentication, expand the IP and User-Agent rewrite/deny lists and replace the static HTML content to serve as a decoy or recieve domain categorization.

 # Logging